Local Rules

 13. Documents submitted must be in a digitized format specified by an administrative order of the Judge.

 14. Documents filed with the Court shall be served in accordance with Ohio Civil Rule 5 and Ohio Criminal Rule 49 unless an attorney or a party not represented by an attorney has filed an electronic mail address with the Court.
-Where an electronic mail address has been filed with the Court by affixing the same to any document or by the filing of a separate notice of electronic mail address, service on the attorney or party by electronic mail shall constitute service pursuant to Ohio Civil Rule 5 and Ohio Criminal Rule 49 but shall not entitle the attorney or party to the additional three days provided by Ohio Civil Rule 6(D).
+Where an electronic mail address has been filed with the Court by affixing the same t any document or by the filing of a separate notice of electronic mail address, service on the attorney or party by electronic mail shall constitute service pursuant to Ohio Civil Rule 5 and Ohio Criminal Rule 49 but shall not entitle the attorney or party to the additional three days provided by Ohio Civil Rule 6(D).
 Documents served electronically shall contain proof of service setting forth the electronic mail address at which the attorney or party was served.

 D. The use and filing of a traffic or criminal citation or ticket, including but not limited to Ohio Uniform Traffic Tickets (OUTT), is hereby authorized by the Court.
 The electronically produced citation or ticket shall conform in all substantive respects to the Ohio Uniform Traffic Ticket or criminal citation, as applicable.
-If an electronically produced citation or ticket is issued at the scene of an alleged offense, the issuing officer shall provide the defendant with a paper copy of the ticket.
+If an electronically produced citation or ticket is issued at the scene of an alleged offense, the issuing officer shall provide the defendant with a paper copy of the ticket

 Rule 10: Personal Identifiers To Be Omitted

-A. When submitting a case document to the Court or filing a case document with the Clerk of Court, a party to a judicial action or proceeding shall omit personal identifiers including social security numbers, except for the last four digits, employer and employee identification numbers, and financial account numbers, from the document.
+A. When submitting a case document to the Court or filing a case document with the Clerk of Court, a party to a judicial action or proceeding shall omit personal identifiers including social security numbers, except for the last four digits, employer and employee identification numbers, and financial account numbers, from the document

 B. When personal identifiers are omitted pursuant to this rule, the party shall submit or file that information on a separate form.
 Redacted or omitted personal identifiers shall be provided to the Court or Clerk upon request or a party to the judicial action or proceeding upon motion.